1 World Education

 I was an experimenter, a scientist, and what I discovered was that brain-based learning works, and that teaching my students how to THINK LIKE A WRITER would help them academically and socially.

-Together, Think Like a Writer and the Cooperative Classroom provide the foundation and philosophy for all the tools and techniques on this site, which have been developed and tested over many years in the classroom.
+Together, Think Like a Writer and the Connected Classroom provide the foundation and philosophy for all the tools and techniques on this site, which have been developed and tested over many years in the classroom.

 This page is the index page for all educators and people who believe the future is created to a large degree in our schools.

 Click the titles to go where you want.
-It is kind of circular, as everything in the end connects.
+It is kind of circular, as everything in the end-Connects.

 Think like a Writer